apankowski/garcon/README.md

 | `LUNCH_REPOST_RETRY_INTERVAL` | Interval between consecutive attempts to retry failed reposts. | ✗ | `PT10M` |
 | `LUNCH_REPOST_RETRY_BASE_DELAY` | Base delay in the exponential backoff between consecutive retries of a failed repost. | ✗ | `PT1M` |
 | `LUNCH_REPOST_RETRY_MAX_ATTEMPTS` | Max retry attempts for a failed repost. | ✗ | `10` |

-### Heroku

-The service can be deployed to Heroku.
-The following changes were made to meet requirements imposed by Heroku:

-1. `Dockerfile` declares a `CMD` - see [this question & answers](https://stackoverflow.com/q/55913408/1820695).
-1. Service is configured to bind to HTTP port provided via `PORT` environment variable - [see here](https://devcenter.heroku.com/articles/dynos#web-dynos).
-1. If `DATABASE_URL` environment variable is set, its value is assumed to be a JDBC URL and split into the following environment variables: `JDBC_DATABASE_URL`, `JDBC_DATABASE_USERNAME` & `JDBC_DATABASE_PASSWORD`.
-See [here](https://devcenter.heroku.com/articles/connecting-to-relational-databases-on-heroku-with-java) for more information.

-To deploy the service issue the following commands (presence of `heroku` CLI and deployment-level access to the service is assumed):

-1. `heroku login`
-1. `heroku container:login`
-1. `heroku container:push web --app garcon`
-1. `heroku container:release web --app garcon`

-See [here](https://devcenter.heroku.com/articles/container-registry-and-runtime) for more details.

 ## Actuator